 Kwiáht is a participant in the 21st Century Conservation Service Corps initiative with its focus on training and employing youth and veterans in caring for critical public landscapes.

-Kwiaht has funded Conservation Biology apprenticeships available for Tribal college and high school students for summer 2017.
-More info: Tribal_apprenticeships_2017, contact Madrona Murphy (email@example.com) if interested in applying.
+Kwiaht has funded Conservation Biology apprenticeships available for Tribal college and high school students for summer 2018.
+More info: Tribal_apprenticeships_2018, contact Madrona Murphy (firstname.lastname@example.org) if interested in applying.